-The Company has entered into a long-term sale agreement with its customer D in the term from January 1, 2022 to December 31, 2024 for developing long-term business and establishing long-term strategic alliances relation with downstream suppliers.
-The Company is entitled to receive in advance specific payments in an installment basis while customer D shall put its purchase orders in compliance with the regulation within the agreement by using its prepayment.
-As of December 31, 2021, the Company's contract liabilities receipts amounted to NT\$ 185,781 thousand.
+(f)To develop long-term business and establishing long-term strategic alliances relation with downstream suppliers.
+The Company is entitled to receive in advance specific payments in an installment basis while customers shall put their purchase orders in compliance with the regulation within the agreement by using its prepayment.
+As of December 31, 2022, the Company's contracts are as follows: